Frequently Asked Questions

 1.)
 Count the number of sensor pulses in a fixed period of time.
 If you count the number of pulses, make sure you are counting at least 20 pulses at your maximum speed.

 2.)
 Count the time between each sensor pulse.
 If you are measuring the time between pulses, make sure to use the same edge (rising or falling), and note that the chopper-stabilized sensors will have a tooth to tooth uncertainty of up to 1 / the chopper frequency.
 Typically this is 16uS.

 Never try to measure the time from rising edge to falling edge for speed.

 Sensor Solutions offers fully programmed tachometers to pair with our sensors in our Accessories catalog.

 What does a quadrature gear tooth sensor do for me?

-A quadrature sensor can give you direction information, and can increase the measuring system's resolution to 4 times the number of targets.
+A quadrature sensor can give you direct information and can increase the measuring system's resolution to 4 times the number of targets.
 It produces 2 square wave outputs, Ch A and Ch B. So, you get 4 'edges' from each tooth or target: Ch A rising and falling, Ch B rising and falling.
-In one direction of movement A leads B. In the other direction, B leads A. If a system has a tooth-to-tooth spacing of .100", each 'edge' is approximately .025" apart.
+In one direction of movement, A leads B. In the other direction, B leads A. If a system has a tooth-to-tooth spacing of .100", each 'edge' is approximately .025" apart.
 To learn more we offer the following Application Note.